Question: What is Disability Services and what do they do?

 Answer: Students with physical disabilities are encouraged to register with the DS Office for support and advocacy with access to buildings and other university activities.
 Please contact the DS office for more information.

-Answer: If you have a Vocational Rehabilitation counselor in your hometown, you are encouraged to have your home counselor contact Texas Workforce Development in Corpus Christi so that services can be provided through the local office.
-The telephone number to the Corpus Christi DARS office is 361.878.1200.
+Answer: If you have a Vocational Rehabilitation counselor in your hometown, you are encouraged to have your home counselor contact Texas Workforce Commission in Corpus Christi so that services can be provided through the local office.
+The telephone number to the Corpus Christi DARS office is 361.878.3000 or 877.790.5203.

 Answer: DS provides the following assurances: